vespa-engine/documentation/documentation/tutorials/blog-search.md

 ## Deploy the Application Package

-Once done with the application package, deploy the Vespa application — start Vespa as in the [quick start](../vespa-quick-start.html).
+We've written the three necessary files to the `application` folder, and we are done with the application package.
+Now, deploy the Vespa application — start Vespa as in the [quick start](../vespa-quick-start.html).
 To deploy the
 application:

 <pre data-test="exec">
-$ docker exec vespa bash -c '/opt/vespa/bin/vespa-deploy prepare /app/sample-apps/blog-search/src/main/application && \
+$ docker exec vespa bash -c '/opt/vespa/bin/vespa-deploy prepare /app/application && \
     /opt/vespa/bin/vespa-deploy activate'
 </pre>

-(or alternatively, run the eqivalent commands inside the docker container).
+(or alternatively, run the equivalent commands inside the docker container).

 This prints that the application was activated successfully and also the checksum, timestamp and generation for this deployment (more on that later).